Skip to content

 Get-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\BthPS3\Parameters" -Name "SIXAXISSupportedNames" | Select-Object -ExpandProperty "SIXAXISSupportedNames"

-An adventurous user can tinker with this setting and edit or add names in the registry to experiment with devices who report different and untested names.
-The comparison is case-sensitive, so make sure the names match a 100% (including spelling mistakes 😉).
+You can edit or add names in the registry to try devices that report different names.
+The comparison is case-sensitive; names must match exactly.

 If ticked, the pre-configured list of remote device names will be used to attempt to identify and connect a Move Navigation compatible device.
 The process is skipped and the connection denied, if the setting is off.